Skip to content

 If you write your own entrypoint, it needs to be specified in the config section of compose.yml.
 See this handbook entry for more.

-releases/ directory
+release/ directory

 This directory contains text files whose names correspond to the recipe versions which have been released and contain useful tips for operators who are doing upgrade work.
 See this handbook entry for more.